Central Papua: Sultanate of Tidore era

 Since the 18th century, the western region of Mimika has been the furthest reach of the Tidore Sultanate's "Uli Siwa" influence on the south-west coast of Papua Island.
-The region was influenced primarily by three major groups, the Koiwai, Kamoro and Asmat.
-The trade relations for slaves, ironwares, clothes and body ornaments that were established exerted a great deal of influence on the local population with the use of titles of Moluccan origin (raja, major, kapitan and orang tua) as well as the Islamic culture of the people such as the use of turbaned hats and the custom of not eating pork until the 1950s.
+The region was influenced primarily by three major ethnic groups, the Koiwai, Kamoro, and Asmat.
+The trade relations for slaves, ironwares, clothes, and body ornaments that were established exerted a great deal of influence on the local population with the use of titles of Moluccan origin (raja, mayor, kapitan, and orang tua) as well as the Islamic culture of the people such as the use of turbaned hats and the custom of not eating pork until the 1950s.

 The trading centre of the region is Kipia, led by a leader named Naowa, who received the title of king from Lamora, Namatota (Koiwai) King.
-Kipia led a confederation of Kamoro villages called Tarya We, along with Poraoka, Maparpe, Wumuka, Umar and Aindua.
+Kipia led a confederation of Kamoro villages called Tarya We, along with Poraoka, Maparpe, Wumuka, Umar, and Aindua.
 They co-operated because the region lacked sago and intimidated the more fertile region to the east with canoes and minaki (firearms) received from trade.
-Meanwhile, in the east there was a major war called the Tipuka War where Tipuka village was destroyed by Koperapoka assisted by a coalition of Mware, Pigapu, Hiripau and Miyoko which was thought to be revenge for Tipuka kidnapping people for trade.
+Meanwhile, in the east there was a major war called the Tipuka War where Tipuka village was destroyed by Koperapoka assisted by a coalition of Mware, Pigapu, Hiripau, and Miyoko which was thought to be revenge for Tipuka kidnapping people for trade.
 This trade relationship and influence from the Moluccas gradually disappeared with the strengthening of Dutch colonialism, and the influx of Catholic missionaries and Chinese traders.